wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-application-types/includes/3-exercise-single-page-applications.md

-In this exercise, you’ll learn how to create, configure, and use Azure AD applications that use data returned from Microsoft Graph in single-page applications by using the OAuth 2.0 implicit grant flow.
+In this exercise, you’ll learn how to create and configure a single-page application that will use an Azure AD application to issue an authenticated request to Microsoft Graph using the OAuth 2.0 implicit grant flow.

 ## Create a single-page application

-A single-page application (SPA) is typically a dynamic web application that runs entirely client side in the browser, usually in one web page.
-This is usually just a single HTML page.
-However, this example will use an Azure AD application to issue an authenticated request to Microsoft Graph using the OAuth 2.0 implicit grant flow.
+A single-page application (SPA) is typically a dynamic web application that runs entirely client side in the browser, usually in a single web page.
 To do this, the SPA must be served up as a routable page with a web server.
 The first step is to create a small web server and then create the SPA.

 ### Create a Node.js web application